bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 ```
 brew install -s imagemagick
 ```

+Note: We need ImageMagick 7+ which is ported from ImageMagick 6 and has an important change with respect to images.
+It has improved with respect to high dynamic range imaging (HDRI) by default.
+The default in IM7 is to update the RGBA channels.
+Previously in IMv6, the default was RGB.
+To handle this `slide2Tiles`, which uses `convert` from IM7 was edit to handle these channels: `-channel RGB -negate`.[For reference check this link.](https://imagemagick.org/script/porting.php)

 #### Step 6 - Install the bioformat tools.
 Install the latest version of BioFormats, including `bfconvert`.